wenfanwu/get_hycom_online/README.md

 A MATLAB function to download hycom data easily (1992-10-02 to present)

-## Example-1: Download HYCOM data at a particular moment
+## Example-1: Download HYCOM data of a particular moment
 ```Matlab
 clc;clearvars
 aimpath = 'E:/data/';